-The Passport Tour, launched in 2008, is Diversity Abroad’s nationwide campus-based initiative designed to introduce resources and opportunities to students across the country, particularly those from diverse and underrepresented backgrounds.
+The Campus Tour (formally Passport Tour), launched in 2008, is Diversity Abroad’s nationwide campus-based initiative designed to introduce resources and opportunities to students across the country, particularly those from diverse and underrepresented backgrounds.

 Our priority is to meet YOU.
 This can look like a quick announcement in your classrooms or tabling in the student union.
 We often coordinate with your institution’s study abroad office to schedule an information session, so you can gain insight about Diversity Abroad and how we can support you.
 We’re likely to attend your study abroad fair, too!